Gururaj543/FirstAngular/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.2.

+## After Copied the code to your local machine by git Clone
+Run a basic command npm install.
+It will install all the dependencies to your machine.

 ## Development server

+Run a basic command npm install.
+It will install all the dependencies to your machine.
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding